woncoh1/ERA-V1-A5/README.md

 # Usage
 - Run the notebook `S5.ipynb` to train and test the model
 - Tweak the hyperparameters, prefixed with `params_`, for the dataloader and optimizer
-- The convolutional neural network model is in the `model.py` module
+- The class representing the convolutional neural network model is in the `model.py` module
-- The MNIST dataset and the training engine are in the `utils.py` module
+- The helper functions for the training engine are in the `utils.py` module

 # Modules
 - `model.py`
 - `utils.py`
-  - Data
-    - `transform`: image transformations for the MNIST dataset
-    - `dataset`: MNIST training and testing datasets
-    - `inspect_batch()`: view a sample of a batch of the training dataset
-  - Train
-    - `train()`: train for one epoch on the training set
+  - `train`: train for one epoch on the training set
-    - `test()`: test using the testing set
+  - `test`: test using the testing set
-    - `plot_results()`: plot the training and testing loss and accuracy for each epoch
+  - `plot_results`: plot the training and testing loss and accuracy for each epoch
+  - `inspect_batch`: view a few sample images from a batch of the training dataset

 # Sample images